Houston Drunk Driving Accident Attorney

 In some drunk driving accident cases, it may also be possible to pursue punitive damages.
 These are a special type of damages that are meant to punish the at-fault party for egregious negligence and/or willful or wanton misconduct.

 What If You Are Hit by a Drunk Driver With No Insurance?

 Even if the intoxicated driver who hit you did not have insurance, there are still ways that you can recover compensation for your injuries:

 - File an Uninsured Motorist Insurance Claim - Most Texas insurance policies include uninsured driver coverage in the event that you are hit by someone with no insurance.
 In this situation you may file a claim with your own insurance company to get the compensation you need.

-- Sue the Drunk Driver Directly - You also have the option of filing a lawsuit directly against the responsible party, whether or not they have insurance.
+- Sue the Drunk Driver Directly - You also have the option of filing a drunk driving lawsuit directly against the responsible party, whether or not they have insurance.
 Unfortunately, if the other driver does not have insurance it's unlikely that they will have the funds to pay for your damages directly.